arvindnitharwal/DesignPatterns/README.md

 # DPatterns
 Good Code By Examples
-## Problem Statement for Streatgy Pattern
+** Problem Statement for Strategy Pattern **
-### You have to return the carType based on filter, so basically client required different types of cars
-based on filter.
+You have to return the carType based on filter, so basically client required different types of cars based on filter.
 ```
 Types of Filters: